et0and/portfolio-redux/content/projects/te-wahi.md

 - Most students felt the hub was easy to use.
 Two students noted that occasionally videos would fail to load on the hub, which will need further investigation
 - Most students felt that the visual design and layout of the hub is clear and accessible.
 One student felt that more colour could be used to signal important parts of the hub, which we will plan on implementing in the next iteration

+The learning hub continues to receive new tutorials and guides.
+All material on the site, unless otherwise noted, is licensed under MIT and [full source code is available to view here](https://github.com/et0and/learn.tewahi.com).